M4rkopolo/Blog_webside/README.md

  To do
  - tests
- - share access to kanban boards with privileges
+ - Share access to kanban boards with other users
- - implementing RESTfull API for the kanban board
+ - implementing RESTfull API for kanban board
  - implementing Drag & Drop
  - geting a job as a Junior Python Developer